alumae/kaldi-offline-transcriber/README.md

 # Kaldi Offline Transcriber #

+## Updates ##

+### 2014-10-23 ###

+  * Now uses language model rescoring using "constant ARPA" LM implemented recently in Kaldi, which makes LM rescoring faster and needs less memory.
+You have to update Kaldi to use this.
+  * Uploaded new Estonian acoustic and language models.
+Word error rate on broadcast conversations is about 18%.

+### 2014-08-03 ###

+  * Implemented very experimental speaker ID system using i-vectors

+## Introduction ##

 This is an offline transcription system based on Kaldi (http://kaldi.sourceforge.net), with some Estonian specific aspects.